trixi-framework/HOHQMesh.jl/docs/src/tutorials/curved_outer_boundary.md

 ## Final mesh

-With the refinement region added to the dictionary we can regenerate the mesh (and update the figure)
+With the refinement region added to the dictionary we can regenerate the mesh.
+Note, this will create and save new output files `TheBlob.control`, `TheBlob.tec`, `TheBlob.mesh` and update the figure.
 ```julia
 generate_mesh(blob_project)